 Starting ‘The Conversation’: Long Term Care Options in Los Angeles, CA

-Conversations about long term care can be difficult.
-For this reason, Comfort Keepers of Los Angeles, CA has compiled this handy guide to help you and your family overcome the discomfort that you may feel when initiating the conversation with your older loved one.
+Conversations about long-term care can be difficult.
+For this reason, Comfort Keepers has compiled this handy guide to help you and your family overcome the discomfort that you may feel when initiating the conversation with your older loved one.

 Prior to having this conversation, you and other family members should take the time to plan it out and determine what points you’d like to get across.
 Figure out a way to keep the entire conversation positive so that your senior open up to the idea of home care rather than becoming frustrated and upset.
 You may want to write down your main talking points to ensure that you don’t miss anything.